argussecurity/docker-nginx-marathon/README.md

 ## Example

-`docker run -d --net host argussecurity/nginx-marathon inject-and-run "play|node" localhost:8080`
+`docker run -d -p 80:80 argussecurity/nginx-marathon inject-and-run "play|node" localhost:8080`

 Will do the following: